-Drinking alcohol during pregnancy can cause your baby to be born with challenges in motor skills, physical health, learning, memory, attention, communication, emotional regulation, and social skills.
-These lifelong health and learning problems are called Fetal Alcohol Spectrum Disorder (FASD).
+Drinking alcohol during pregnancy can cause your baby to be born with lifelong physical, mental, behavioural and learning disabilities.
+The effect of drinking alcohol on the developing brain greatly increases the risk that your child could be born with learning difficulties, and problems with memory, reasoning and judgement.
+The health problems caused by drinking alcohol in pregnancy are called Fetal Alcohol Spectrum Disorder (FASD).

-Are There Any Safe Times for Pregnant Women to Drink Alcohol?
+Are There Any Safe Times For Pregnant Women to Drink Alcohol?

 Drinking alcohol can be harmful at any point during pregnancy.
-The baby's brain and body develop throughout the entire pregnancy.
+The baby's brain and nervous system develops throughout the entire pregnancy.